outlearn-content/angular/sections/step_11.md

 In this step, you will change the way our app fetches data.

-* We define a custom service that represents a [RESTful][restful] client.
+* We define a custom service that represents a RESTful client.
 Using this client we can make requests to the server for data in an easier way, without having to deal with the lower-level $http API, HTTP methods and URLs.